 - 1/4-1/2 cup liquid of choice almond milk, coconut milk etc.

-- 1-2 tbsp chocolate chips of choice Optional
+- 1-2 tablespoon chocolate chips of choice Optional

 - In a high-speed blender, combine all your ingredients and blend until just combined.
 The batter should be thick and pourable.